‘The Walking Dead’ Renewed, Season 11 Announced

 As yet, it is unclear just how Lauren’s character will return to The Walking Dead or when.
 That means viewers will just have to tune into future episodes in order to find out more.

-Season 10 of The Walking Dead returns to AMC on Sunday, October 13, with Episode 2 (titled “We Are the End of the World”).
+Season 10 of The Walking Dead returns to AMC on Sunday, October 13, with Episode 2, titled “We Are the End of the World.”